 This blog post is a DRAFT chapter for a book being published by Origami Works Foundation.
 We will correct inaccuracies in the final book version.
 If you identify any inaccuracies, please let us know using this Feedback Form.

-Challenges are a part of any talent strategy--whether or not you chose to engage with business services partners.
+Challenges are a part of any talent strategy--whether or not you choose to engage with business services partners.
 This book is a practical guide for real people doing the real work of beginning and building expanded talent strategies.
 We believe one of the most helpful things we can do is help you be prepared for the unique challenges that may arise from that work.

 This is where the beauty of shared insights comes into play.
 Taking a moment to consider how fellow employers have tackled challenges can be a game-changer.
 It's like having a friendly chat with a colleague who's been there, done that, and is more than willing to share some golden nuggets of wisdom.